 In spite of these benefits, we understand that some people still have some concerns regarding spaying and neutering.
 There are some who argue that neutering pets makes them fat and lazy.

-Neutering might reduce an animal’s activity level, but this need not result in weight gain.
+Neutering might reduce an animal’s activity level, but this does not result in weight gain.

 A healthy diet and sufficient exercise can help your pet maintain a healthy weight.
 Some people have been told that their female should be allowed to have a litter of puppies or kittens.